Photo Credit: flickr

-- Idaho Required Landlord Disclosures
+- Required Landlord Disclosures

-- Idaho Security Deposit Limits and Deadlines
+- Security Deposit Limits and Deadlines

-- Idaho Tenant Rights to Withhold Rent
+- Tenant Rights to Withhold Rent

-- Idaho Landlord-Tenant Laws
+- Landlord-Tenant Laws

-As of 2017, the average home value in Boise was $206,000 which is a 10% increase from the previous year.
+As of 2021, the median home price in Boise is $465,406 which is a staggering 33.7% increase from the previous year.

-Keeping that in mind, you’ll want to put extra consideration into where and when you end up looking for a home.
+Keeping that in mind, you’ll want to put extra consideration into where and when you end up looking for a new home.

 The Depot Bench, also known as the “Boise Bench”, is an area of the city located south of Downtown.
 At an elevation of approximately 60 ft., the area offers an abundance of older, reasonably priced homes.
 It’s conveniently located near the city’s main hub and offers some of the best schools in the county as well.

-Meanwhile, the North End contains many of Boise’s historic districts and offers residents plenty of galleries, boutiques and dining options.
-A recent surge in popularity has home prices rapidly rising, but for many the amenities and architecture are enough to make up for the added cost.
+Meanwhile, the North End contains many of Boise’s historic districts and offers residents plenty of galleries, boutiques, and dining options.
+A recent surge in popularity has home prices rapidly rising, but for many, the amenities and architecture are enough to make up for the added cost.